maxmind/geoipupdate/doc/geoipupdate.md

 in the `GeoIP.conf` man page or set the `http_proxy` environment variable.

-# RETURN CODES

-`geoipupdate` returns 0 on success and 1 on error.

-# FILES
+# BUGS

-* `GeoIP.conf` - Configuration file for GeoIP Update.
-See the `GeoIP.conf` documentation for more information.
+Report bugs to [support@maxmind.com](mailto:support@maxmind.com).

-# AUTHOR
+# AUTHORS

 Written by William Storey.

-# REPORTING BUGS

-Report bugs to [support@maxmind.com](mailto:support@maxmind.com).

-# COPYRIGHT

 This software is Copyright (c) 2018-2019 by MaxMind, Inc.